dain98/Minccino/README.md

 **Graphics:**
 @aly ヽ(*・ω・)ﾉ #6758 - Literally did everything lol

+**UI:**
+Stevy#3330 - I literally ripped off his design for -osutop and -compare from owo bot LOL(I'll change this so it's unique soon btw)

 **Match Cost Formula:**
 josh | megatron#7200 - Came up with the idea on his own bot!
 Best459#2450 - Came up with the most updated equation that Minccino uses.